F1sh-2/Learning-Journal/Tutorial Content/DragandDropTutorial.md

 # drag and drop
 welcome to this tutorial
 Aims
-to understand what drag and drop is to get better at following tutorials to use the code in your own time
+* to understand what drag and drop is
+* to get better at following tutorials
+* to use the code in your own time
+* you need to understand what unity is and how to code in general.
 # what you will need to have knowledge in
-.Github
+*Github
-.know basic code
+*know basic code
-.be able to access unity
+*be able to access unity
-.have a laptop or computer.
+*have a laptop or computer.
 # you will need these applications to begin the drag and drop system in unity:
 Unity
 Visual Studio